saxxess/Getting_and_Cleaning_Data/README.md

 * train-folder

-## CodeBook.md
-This file gives a more detailed explanation of the code used to run the analysis in run_analysis.R

 ## run_analysis.R
 This file contains a computer readable R-code.
 It is code which anyone can run on his or her R-version checking for all relevant packages, creating all relevant directories, loading the relevant data from the web!
 Fully independent!!!
 And it performs the following analyses: